sutgeorge/Audio-Super-Resolution/README.md

 	- [X] Downsample test audio track
 	- [X] Feed chunks of 256 samples of the audio to the model
 	- [X] Display spectrogram of the output
-	- [ ] Save the low-res/high-res/super-res numpy arrays as audio and compare them
+	- [X] Save the low-res/high-res/super-res numpy arrays as audio and compare them
+ - [ ] Save not only the checkpoint, but also the whole model at the end of the training script execution